Each and every one of us who writes code in JavaScript goes through the same bewildering mental process. Can you explain the difference between

 returns a function.
 Examples coming up.

-1. Using the functions of another object
+1. Implementation of functions from another object

-a) Call
+a) Call Method

 call